otlw/otlw.github.io/_posts/2016-03-16-secrets-solidty-1.md

 category: articles
 tags: [ethereum, solidity, development]
 ---
 Welcome readers.
-In this series we will delve deep within the world solidity and go on a magical journey that is guaranteed to make any developer cringe and any non-developer think I’m insane.
+In this series we will delve deep within the world of solidity and go on a magical journey that is guaranteed to make any developer cringe and any non-developer think I’m insane.
 This journey will be one of discovery; we will discover not only the secrets of the language known as solidity, but also an appreciation for proper documentation.
 Speaking of which, I really should comment my code…

 _Disclaimer: I bear no ill will to the developers of solidity and appreciate very much what they have a achieved in such a short timeframe and on such a fantastic platform._